Chart Color Schemes

 Donvale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Donvale is notably high, with 41.5% of residents aged 15 years and over holding university qualifications, compared to the national average of 30.4% and the Victorian average of 33.4%.
-This indicates a significant educational advantage for the area.
-Bachelor degrees are the most common at 27.6%, followed by postgraduate qualifications at 9.8% and graduate diplomas at 4.1%.
-Vocational pathways account for 24.5% of qualifications among those aged 15 years and over, with advanced diplomas making up 11.0% and certificates 13.5%.
+Educational attainment in Donvale is notably high, with 41.5% of residents aged 15 years and above holding university qualifications as of the latest data available.
+This compares favorably to national (30.4%) and state (VIC: 33.4%) averages.
+Bachelor degrees are the most prevalent at 27.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (4.1%).
+Vocational pathways account for 24.5% of qualifications among those aged 15 years and above, with advanced diplomas making up 11.0% and certificates 13.5%.

-Educational participation is notably high in the area, with 28.9% of residents currently enrolled in formal education.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
 This includes 9.1% in primary education, 8.3% in secondary education, and 6.7% pursuing tertiary education.

 Frequently Asked Questions - Education